It is hour number two on this Monday, the 21st of March.

 We didn't declare war on Iraq or Afghanistan.

-That is a bit of a rhetorical uh device that those of us who've supported those wars can use, but use properly, and that is that this war on terror does not involve declaring war on on any actual known country or known army.
+That is a bit of a rhetorical device that those of us who've supported those wars can use, but use properly, and that is that this war on terror does not involve declaring war on any actual known country or known army.

 That is the nature of terrorism.

-That's what makes it like chasing Mercury across the floor of your science class.
+That's what makes it like chasing mercury across the floor of your science class.

-Bloom, it's over here, it's over there, can't even find it.
+Boo, it's over here, it's over there.

 Don't know what it is.